 You can submit the required, nonrefundable application fee with credit/debit card information during the ApplyTexas application process or through our secure online payment portal, TouchNet.
 Please allow 24–48 hours for the payment to post to your account.
 Applications will not be reviewed until all of the applicable fees are paid.

-Students who change their application or submit applications for multiple programs must pay the fee(s) associated with the new application(s).
+If you wish to change your application or submit applications for multiple programs, you must pay the fee(s) associated with the new application(s).

 Transcripts submitted without the ApplyTexas application will not be retained.